gpu troubleshooting saga.

-I built an Arch Linux machine earlier this year and for longer than I’d like to admit I’ve noticed my RX 7600 XT GPU fans spinning when my computer was supposed to be at an idle state.
+I built an Arch Linux machine earlier this year and for longer than I’d like to admit I’ve noticed my RX 7600 XT GPU fans spinning when my computer was supposed to be at an idle state. nvtop was reading 3000MHz and 115W as soon as my desktop session was locked, and my screen went to sleep.
 My suspicions immediately went to some sort of crypto miner.
-I almost wish it was, it probably would have been a much easier problem to solve.
+I almost wish it was, it probably would have been an easier problem to solve.
+Because I hate posting on forums I enlisted the help of Claude AI, who kind of helped?

-I still don’t know what exactly the bug, if any, was.
-I am not smart enough to figure it out myself.
+I still don’t know what exactly the bug was, it seems it was a number of things and I am not adept enough to figure it out myself.
 Hence my use of AI.
-It seems that there is an issue with the way either Wayland or KDE Plasma and it’s kscreenlocker/powerdevil interact with my GPU or perhaps my dual mis-matched monitor setup.
+It seems that there is an issue with the way either Wayland or KDE Plasma and its kscreenlocker and powerdevil interact with my GPU or perhaps my dual mis-matched monitor setup sending conflicting sleep signals my GPU didn’t know how to interpret causing some sort of loop.
 Whatever it was caused the GPU to max out usage at nearly 3000 MHz and 115W whenever the desktop was in a locked, idle state and the screen in power saving mode.
 It didn’t make sense to me, and the way it would ramp up and ramp down as soon as I touched peripherals is what made me suspect foul play at first.
-In a machine as custom built as this one, both in hardware assembly and OS installation, I couldn’t stand for either a compromised machine, and bug would be just plain irritating.
+In a machine as custom built as this one, both in hardware assembly and OS installation, I couldn’t stand for a compromised machine, and a bug would just be plain irritating.

 But this is what we like about Linux isn’t it?
-If the computer doesn’t do something the way we want or expect, we can typically alter some config files, run some commands, and make it.
-This time proved a bit trickier, until I started thinking differently.
-After toggling settings in .config/kwinrc (wtf is compositing, actually??) changing backgrounds, blur effects, etc. Nothing I was doing was going to do anything to fix the underlying problem.
-I was looking at it the wrong way.
-While Claude proved rather useful in crafting quick scripts to gather logs and then even parsing them for anything related to what I might have been encountering at an impressive speed, I was still getting nowhere.
+If the computer doesn’t do something the way we want or expect, we can typically alter some config files, run some commands, create a script, a systemd timer and make it.
+This problem proved a bit trickier to solve, until I started thinking differently.
+After disabling widgets, toggling settings in .config/kwinrc, changing backgrounds, blur effects, etc. It seemed nothing I was doing was doing anything to fix the underlying problem.
+I was looking at it the wrong way, I might not fix the problem, but I could find a solution.
+While Claude proved rather useful in crafting quick scripts to gather logs and then even parsing them for anything related to what I might have been encountering at an impressive speed, I was still getting nowhere with its confidently incorrect fixes.

-A diagnostic script and parsing by Claude discovered a potential KWin issue, a reported ‘segfault’ in slotDesktopRemoved which I would have had no idea would have been related, or if it actually is.
-So when going down this path any KWin fixes would crash powerdevil, and restarting it would revert KWin changes, it was an indescribable mess and unfortunately I’m not the best person to report on it.
-Eventually I started editing grub config files and I knew I was going off the rails following this chatbots suggestions, but it’s not easy to find resources for something this specific and when you’re as deep as I am into an issue like this and dead-set on fixing it, it’s easy to get caught up in dead ends like these.
+At one point I ran a diagnostic script and parsing by Claude discovered a potential KWin issue, a reported ‘segfault’ in slotDesktopRemoved which I would have had no idea would have been related, or if it actually is.
+So when going down this path I discovered that my KWin fixes seemed to crash powerdevil, and restarting it would then somehow revert KWin changes, it was an indescribable mess.
+Unfortunately I’m not the best person to report on it either.
+Eventually I started editing grub config files and at this point I knew I was going off the rails following this chatbots suggestions.
+It wasn’t easy to find resources for something this specific and when you’re as deep as I am into an issue that feels as convoluted as this and now dead-set on fixing it, it’s easy for me to get caught up in dead ends like these.
 I had to think a bit differently.
 All the tools were right in front of me, I just needed to put them together.

 At one point during troubleshooting I noticed while monitoring resource usage that running the GPU log fetch/diagnostic script caused the GPU to immediately return to the expected and desired low power state one expects when their computer is at idle with little processes running, and upon reporting this to Claude it immediately whipped up a systemd service for me to enable what it posited was the act of reading GPU sysfiles, and created a systemd timer to use it to trigger a normal power state on a regular interval.
-This was my final dead end, plus it didn’t do anything to solve the problem.
+This wasn’t how I wanted to solve the problem though, it just assumed as such.
+I wanted to know why the script “solved” the problem, but I couldn’t figure out which command was fixing it and why.
+And this “solution” didn’t even help.
+It was my final dead end.

 cat /sys/class/drm/card1/device/power_dpm_force_performance_level

-and retrieving a single word of ‘auto’ to give system information to Claude for debugging.
-I soon realized this was a tunable parameter, and quickly got Claude scripting a different systemd service this time.
+and retrieving the file contents, a single word parameter: ‘auto’ to give system information to Claude for debugging.
+Once I realized this was a user-tunable parameter, I quickly got Claude scripting for a different systemd service this time, giving it a direct task, something it was actually meant for.

-By using the tools available I was able to create a systemd service that watches for a locked desktop state and then throttles the performance level of the GPU accordingly.
+By using the tools available within the Linux operating system I was able to create a systemd service that watches for a locked desktop state and then throttles the performance level of the GPU accordingly.
 You can read below for the precise steps to my digital duct-tape solution.
 It feels bit hacked together, but the tools are all there for situations like this, right?
 Everything in Linux is a file that can be manipulated, the GPU tunables were accessible.
-All the user needs to do is write a few bash scripts to tune the tunables and setup some files for a systemd service to watch the desktop for a locked state.
+All the user needs to do is write a few bash scripts, create a systemd service to tune the tunables and watch the desktop for a locked state.
 It’s all right there to customize and use.
-And the solution works.
-My power draw at idle now sits below 10W and MHz have dropped to <400.
-Although it still jumps around, see above where it was at a constant 115W and 3000MHz when locked!
+And the solution works!
+My GPU power draw at idle now sits below 10W and <400MHz.
 Definitely an improvement.
-Even if it is hacky it feels like this kind of work around is exactly what Linux and FOSS is all about.
+Even if it is admittedly clobbered together, it feels like this kind of work around is exactly what Linux and FOSS is all about.
 Total control and freedom to do as you please with your hardware and software.

-Except the final joke is on me, as soon as I tested out X11 (which I don’t know why I didn’t earlier, I knew it was likely a Wayland issue) the issue seemed to go away entirely, no more spikes.
-Ah well, at least I learned some new things!
+I did eventually test out X11 (which I don’t know why I didn’t earlier, I knew it was likely a Wayland issue) the issue seemed to go away entirely, but opening electron apps causes one of my displays to crash, so I’ll keep using my solution.

 Thanks for tuning in!